 He joined the team in 2006 after 11 years with energywatch, representing energy consumers in the North West as Regional Director.

 David brings considerable consumer advocacy experience to his work on behalf of passengers.
-At Transport Focus, he has campaigned on issues affecting bus, coach and tram passengers and now oversees work on behalf of all passengers.
+At Transport Focus, he has campaigned on issues affecting bus, coach and tram passengers and now oversees work on behalf of all transport users.

 David commutes into central Manchester by train and travels extensively across the British rail network as part of his role.
 Outside of work, David is a bit of a ‘petrol head’ and enjoys driving around.